isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 2. I am a Malaysian citizen and a Singapore Permanent Resident (PR) who is presently in Malaysia.
 Do I need to apply for a PCA pass to enter Singapore?

 Singapore PR with a valid Entry/Re-Entry Permit may return to Singapore without the need for any entry approval.
 They will be subject to the prevailing health control measures for Singapore PRs, which includes:
-- A COVID-19 Antigen Rapid Test ("ART Test") or Polymerase Chain Reaction Test (“PCR Test”) taken within 48 hours before departure for Singapore <b><a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">a recognised or accredited laboratories in Malaysia</a></b>;
+- A COVID-19 Antigen Rapid Test ("ART Test") or Polymerase Chain Reaction Test (“PCR Test”) taken within 48 hours before departure<b> at a <a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">recognised or accredited laboratories in Malaysia</a></b>;
 - Serving 7-day Stay-Home Notice (SHN) at a declared SHN accommodation; and
 - Exit PCR test on Day 7 of SHN.